Location Management in IP-based Future LEO Satellite Networks: A Review: Overview of IP-based standardized location management and its limitations in future LEO SatNets

-\paragraph{\textbf{FMIPv6 \cite{FMIP2005}}} To reduce packet loss and handover latency, IETF proposed FMIPv6, which enables the MN to configure a CoA before moving to the new AR (i.e., FAR) coverage \cite{Shahriar2008}.
-FMIPv6 protocol allows a MN to request information about neighbouring ARs.
-There are two modes of FMIPv6, namely Predictive and Reactive handover \cite{Pieterse2012}.
-Figure \ref{fig:FMIPv6} shows an example of FMIPv6 handover, where the MN location is updated through the following steps: \begin{itemize} \item The MN sends a \acrfull{rs} to the \acrfull{par} requesting information for a potential handover. \item PAR replies with a \acrfull{pradv} containing information about neighbouring ARs. \item After receiving PRAdv, the MN configures a CoA and sends a \acrfull{fbu} to FAR to bind the MN's home address to the CoA in order to tunnel the arriving packets to the new location of the MN.
-PAR sends an acknowledgement to the MN confirming that the tunnel is ready. \item The MN will send a \acrfull{fna} as soon as it gets connected to FAR.
-This message confirms the use of the CoA. \end{itemize}
+\begin{itemize} \item The MN sends a \acrfull{rs} to the \acrfull{par} requesting information for a potential handover \textbf{(Step 1)}. \item PAR replies with a \acrfull{pradv} containing information about neighbouring ARs \textbf{(Step 2)}. \item After receiving PRAdv, the MN configures a CoA and sends a \acrfull{fbu} to FAR to bind the MN's home address to the CoA in order to tunnel the arriving packets to the new location of the MN.
+PAR sends an acknowledgement to the MN confirming that the tunnel is ready \textbf{(Step 3, 4)}. \item The MN will send a \acrfull{fna} as soon as it gets connected to FAR.
+This message confirms the use of the CoA \textbf{(Step 5)}. \end{itemize}

 However, if the MN could not anticipate the handover, then the reactive mode will be used.
 In this case, the MN will configure its CoA after moving to FAR coverage and the FBU is sent to PAR through FAR and is encapsulated in a FNA message.
 Then, the two routers PAR and FAR will exchange a handover initiation/handover acknowledgement messages to establish the tunnel then PAR starts forwarding packets to FAR to be delivered to the MN.